Synthlight/Volcanoids-GMod/README.md

 radarRangeMultiplier | Default: 1.0<br>Multiplier on the radar range of ships.
-Higher and you can see more deposits/items around on the map. infiniteStamina | Default: false<br>Infinite stamina. infiniteAmmo | Default: false<br>Infinite ammo.
+Higher and you can see more deposits/items around on the map. infiniteStamina | Default: false<br>Infinite stamina. infiniteAmmo | Default: false<br>Infinite ammo. inventorySizeMultiplier | Default: 1.0<br>Multiplier on the inventory size.
+Affects everything with an inventory.
+(Players, storage modules, chests, etc.)

 # Requirements
 - Volcanoids obviously.